France's CDC would look 'with interest' at state's Paris airport stake

 A spokeswoman for Macron's office declined to comment on when a decision would be taken about Lemas staying on.
 Lemas was secretary general of the presidency under Francois Hollande when Macron was the deputy secretary general.

-(Additional reporting by Michel Rose; Editing by Stephen Powell)
+Additional reporting by Michel Rose; Editing by Stephen Powell